matter-labs/hardhat-zksync/packages/hardhat-zksync-solc/README.md

       compilerPath: "zksolc",  // optional.
 Ignored for compilerSource "docker".
 Can be used if compiler is located in a specific folder libraries:{}, // optional.
 References to non-inlinable libraries
       missingLibrariesPath: "./.zksolc-libraries-cache/missingLibraryDependencies.json" // optional.
 This path serves as a cache that stores all the libraries that are missing or have dependencies on other libraries.
 A `hardhat-zksync-deploy` plugin uses this cache later to compile and deploy the libraries, especially when the `deploy-zksync:libraries` task is executed
-      isSystem: false, // optional.
+      enableEraVMExtensions: false, // optional.
 Enables Yul instructions available only for zkSync system contracts and libraries
       viaYul: false, // optional.
 Compile with YUL codegen
       viaEVMAssembly: false, // Compile with EVM legacy assembly codegen
       optimizer: {